Branching random walk in the presence of a hard wall: Introduction

-Works on GFF in a box of size $n$ in dimension $2$ since \cite{BDG01} have utilized the covariance of GFF in the interior of the box.
+Studies on GFF in a box of size $n$ in dimension $2$ since Bolthausen et. al. in \cite{BDG01} have utilised the covariance of GFF in the interior of the box.
+The connection between the covariance structure of 2D-GFF and BRW was made in \cite{BZ10} to show tightness for the maximum of the GFF.
 It has been observed to be log-correlated.
-To further refine the results on entropic repulsion of the GFF in dimesion $2$ it is imperative to consider a similar behavior for the BRW on a tree.
-The multi-scale analysis, hinting towards the tree structure is made use of extensively to study the extremal properties of GFF in dimesion $2$.
+To further refine the results on entropic repulsion of the GFF in dimension $2$ it is imperative to consider a similar behaviour for the BRW on a tree.
+Our calculations heavily rely on the tail behaviour of BRW, as shown in Section \ref{sec:brwlefttail}.
+The connection between the tail behaviours of 2D-GFF and BRW have already been mentioned above.
+The multi-scale analysis, hinting towards the tree structure is made use of extensively to study the extremal properties of GFF in dimension $2$, as shown in \cite{BZ10}, \cite{BDZ13}, \cite{BDZ14}.
 Similar strategies have been applied to study the entropic repulsion of Gaussian membrane model for the critical dimension $4$ in \cite{Kurt09}.
-It has been worked out in \cite{R16} that the Gaussian membrane model in the ciritical dimension is log-correlated.
-The works of \cite{BZ10}, \cite{BDZ13} and \cite{DRZ15} further exhibit the strong relations between the BRW and log-correlated Gaussian fields, the branching number varying accoriding to the dimension of the box.
+It has been worked out in \cite{R16}, \cite{Schweiger} that the Gaussian membrane model in the critical dimension is log-correlated.
+The works of \cite{DRZ15} further exhibit strong relations between the BRW and log-correlated Gaussian fields, the branching number varying according to the dimension of the box.

-In the backdrop of that we study the behavior at a typical vertex of branching random walk on a d-ary tree.
+In the backdrop of these studies, we consider the behaviour at a typical vertex of branching random walk on a $d-$ary tree.
 This is specially relevant keeping in mind the covariance structure of the BRW and that of the GFF in dimension 2, in the interior.

-Entropic repulsion in case of GFF on Serpinski carpet graphs has been covered in \cite{ChenU13}.
+Entropic repulsion in case of GFF on Sierpinski carpet graphs has been covered in \cite{ChenU13}.
 More recently entropic repulsion in $|\nabla \phi|^p$ surfaces has been considered in \cite{CMT17}.